karlburgdorf/youtube-url-cleaner/README.md

 ## �📝 License

 This project is open source.
-Feel free to modify and distribute as needed.
+Feel free to modify or distribute.